feyzullahertan/elastic-search-cluster/README.md

  ..
  ...
   ```
-  Then, you must write IP address (which is localhost IP, internal IP
+  Then, you must write IP addresses (which is localhost IP, internal IP and External IP)
    ```bash
  127.0.0.1
  .